2019 forecast update: Winter locks in for next two months

 Above normal snowfall is expected across the Yukon and into western Northwest Territories.
 Near normal snowfall totals are expected elsewhere across the region.

-Colder than normal temperatures are expected across most of the southeast U.S. including Florida.
+Colder than normal temperatures are expected across most of the southeast U.S. including Florida during January and February.
 Of course, this region will still see periods of warm and sunny weather, but occasional shots of Arctic air are expected deep into the southern U.S., and like last winter that includes the risk of wintry precipitation all the way to the Gulf of Mexico a couple of times during the season.

 In addition, above normal precipitation is expected across much of the southern U.S. as an active subtropical jet stream crosses the region.
 This pattern will also increase the threat for severe weather at times during the winter across the Gulf States, including Florida.